odicforcesounds/The-Challenge/docs/Tao/Fragments/OdicPoints/README.md

 Earn **Points**, earn **Game status**, earn **Professional Status**, earn **Social Status**, earn **Life experience**, earn Personal and Community **Business** Gratitude!

+### Note:

+How much is the Value of a Choice that doesn't Have Value?
+Maybe there is no Value, therefor we can exchange what doesn't have any Numeric Value with something that does have.
+Let us create a simple possible example:

+Lets say "you" did made some action that benefit others with sucess.
+You got one single "Coin / Point" that have only the Value of a choice.
+Those who have business, agree that a Choice who cares others have no Value.
+Then it would be possible to exchange one single "Coin / Point" with a reward that have the same Value ( The value of Choice ).

+This Take us to the condition, where everyone ( not excluding anyone ), can help each others without "loosing" anything at all because there is not Value related to a choice who cares.

+Imagine You have X point in this challenge and you need to eat something but you have no money.
+All brands registered in this challenge, should accept to exchange one "coin / point" with food that clear your need.

 Back to [Main Page](../../../../README.md)